davidmoten/xsd-forms/README.md

 #### Generate using java/scala:

-Add the following maven dependency to your pom.xml:
+Add the following maven dependency to your pom.xml (you will need to have built the project from source so that the dependency is available in your local repository):
 ```
 <dependency>
   <groupId>org.moten.david</groupId>